03 Aug Fiat Currency Defined

 - An arbitrary order.

 “By royal fiat”

 - Fiat currency defined: Fiat currency is legal tender, not backed by collateral (i.e., gold), but whose value is presumed by those accepting it in exchange for goods and services.

 The term fiat currency has morphed to mean something else today.
 Partly because the days of crusaders and Kings has ended and in their place grew various forms of democracy: equality of education, greater mobility and access to information, etc. By allowing the masses to innovate and create left the world a very changed place from the days of marauding ships sailing the seas with plunder aplenty.

 Fiat Currency is… PEOPLE?

 Perhaps the value of a country’s currency is found in the innovation & productivity of its people.
-The ideas and skills to execute those ideas allows thinkers and doers to collaborate and create.
-Its value is found in the Bill Gates, Steve Jobs, Mark Zuckerberg and millions of other Americans who wake up in the morning and think about something of consequence.
+The ideas and skills to execute those ideas allow thinkers and doers to collaborate and create.
+Its value is found in Bill Gates, Steve Jobs, Mark Zuckerberg and millions of other Americans who wake up in the morning and think about something of consequence.

 Technology is an easy analogy, low-hanging fruit to demonstrate my thesis.
 But look at the strides made in medicine and pharmaceutical research from the 1960s onward.
 Those advances cannot be denied as having true economic value to our countries GDP and, by proxy, our currency.
 Perhaps it’s not as sexy as converting the world from DOS to Windows.
 But saving lives and eradicating diseases is a major contribution to the world.
-Failed experiments inspire people to seek alternate solutions.
+Failed experiments inspire people to seek alternative solutions.
 Therein lies progress in its purest form.
-Solutions holds many forms: they may be cheaper, more portable or meet some other necessary need for which society will pay.
+Solutions hold many forms: they may be cheaper, more portable or meet some other necessary need for which society will pay.

 Innovation To Actualization: The Fluid Value Chain